NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 - Use the `-NoCache` option with `nuget restore` or the `--no-cache` option with `dotnet restore`.
 These options do not affect restore operations through the Visual Studio Package Manager UI or Console.
 - Clear the cache using `nuget locals http-cache -clear` or `dotnet nuget locals http-cache --clear`.
-- Temporarily set of the NUGET_HTTP_CACHE_PATH environment variable to a different folder.
+- Temporarily set the NUGET_HTTP_CACHE_PATH environment variable to a different folder.

 ## Troubleshooting